Fortnight 11: 25 May to 06 June 2019#

 Since 2010, increases in notifications of infectious syphilis have been reported in MSM, predominately 20-39 years of age, residing in urban areas of Victoria (VIC), Qld and NSW.
 Since 2015, increases have been reported in MSM in urban areas in South Australia.

 Since November 2018, there has been an unusual increase in influenza activity reported by most states and territories.
-In the past quarter (13 January 2019 to 12 April 2019) there were 27,567 of laboratory confirmed influenza reported to National Notifiable Diseases Surveillance System, which is 4.1 times the quarterly rolling five year mean (n=6,647.8).
+In the past quarter (10 March 2019 to 7 June 2019), there were 61,213 cases of laboratory confirmed influenza reported to National Notifiable Diseases Surveillance System, which is 9.7 times the quarterly rolling five year mean (n= 6,292).

 The Department of Health closely monitors national influenza activity throughout the year, including during the inter-seasonal period.
-A detailed summary of the 2018 Australian influenza season is available on the Department’s website.
+The first two Australian Influenza Reports for 2019 are now available on the Department’s website.

 Selected diseases are chosen each fortnight based on either exceeding two standard deviations from the 90 day and/or 365 day five year rolling mean or other disease issues of significance identified during the reporting period.
 All diseases reported are analysed by notification receive date.
 Data are extracted each Monday of a CDNA week.